Authority and Responsibility

 - All personal protective equipment shall be available in the appropriate sizes and readily accessible at the worksite or issued to the employees; and

-- If a garment(s) is penetrated by blood or other potentially infectious material, the garment shall be removed and replaced immediately or as soon as feasible.
+- If a garment(s) is penetrated by blood or OPIM, the garment shall be removed and replaced immediately or as soon as feasible.

-Gloves shall be worn when it can be reasonably anticipated that the employee may have contact with blood, other potentially infectious materials, non-intact skin, and when handling or touching contaminated items or surfaces.
+Gloves shall be worn when it can be reasonably anticipated that the employee may have contact with blood, OPIM, non-intact skin, and when handling or touching contaminated items or surfaces.